Best soccer cleats for kids: The latest options for kids from Nike, Adidas and Puma

 Getting the right fit

-We would always recommend trying a pair before buying because making sure your cleats are the perfect length and width is key.
+We would always recommend trying a pair before buying because making sure cleats are the perfect length and width is key.
+When it comes to cleats for kids, however, this is even more important.

-Pairs of the same size often vary slightly in length between brands and across models, so it important to try a pair on in order to know whether it is better to go a half size up or down for a particular pair or brand.
+Plus, with pairs of the same size often varying slightly in length between brands and across models, it is important for cleats to be tried on first in order to know whether it is better to go a half size up or down for a particular pair or brand.

 Get FourFourTwo Newsletter